ycdxsb/PocOrExp_in_Github/2019/README.md

 - [https://github.com/seqred-s-a/cve-2019-14514](https://github.com/seqred-s-a/cve-2019-14514) :  ![starts](https://img.shields.io/github/stars/seqred-s-a/cve-2019-14514.svg) ![forks](https://img.shields.io/github/forks/seqred-s-a/cve-2019-14514.svg)

 ## CVE-2019-14450
  A directory traversal vulnerability was discovered in RepetierServer.exe in Repetier-Server 0.8 through 0.91 that allows for the creation of a user controlled XML file at an unintended location.
-When this is combined with CVE-2019-14451, an attacker can upload an &quot;external command&quot; configuration as a printer configuration, and achieve remote code execution.
+When this is combined with CVE-2019-14451, an attacker can upload an "external command" configuration as a printer configuration, and achieve remote code execution.
 After exploitation, loading of the external command configuration is dependent on a system reboot or service restart.